 I’m big on lists – in fact, three of them.
 One is a packing list, another is for shopping, and a pre-travel checklist contains tasks to accomplish before leaving home.

 Packing list.
 I used to copy, paste, amend and save versions of packing lists for each trip, resulting in different lists for different seasons, destinations and types of travel.
 It became unwieldy and inefficient.
-Now, I work with just one generic list covering all possibilities, print a copy prior to each trip and check off each item I intend to pack.
+Now, I work with just one generic list covering all possibilities.
+I print a copy prior to each trip and mark each item I intend to pack.

 Organize your list in categories.
 Find ones that work for you.
-My current category titles are “Essentials” (primarily, identity documents and finances), “Toiletries,” “Comfort Pack,” “Footwear, Clothing and Accessories,” “Laundry,” “Luggage, Packing Aids and Accessories,” “Gadgets,” “Health/First-Aid” and “Miscellaneous.”
+My current category titles are “Essentials” (primarily, identity documents and finances), “Toiletries,” “Comfort Pack,” “Footwear, Clothing and Accessories” (divided into sub-categories), “Laundry,” “Luggage, Packing Aids and Accessories,” “Gadgets,” “Health/First-Aid” and “Miscellaneous.”
 “Skiing,” “Cycling” or “Camping” could be separate categories for those additional items specific to those types of trips or activities.

 I also include descriptive information about many items, such as brand names, models and sizes.
-These are handy in the event of an insurance claim, if someone asks for recommendations or when ordering a replacement for a worn or lost item.
+These are handy in the event of an insurance claim, or if someone asks for recommendations.
+They’ve been invaluable when ordering a replacement for a worn or lost item.

 Shopping list.
 A notes app on a Smartphone is handy for keeping a list of “Travel Purchases.”
 Collect recommendations from other travellers and bloggers.
 This allows you to pick up items when out and about, and research products at your leisure.
 When planning a visit to another city or country, do an online search for the names and locations of travel and outdoor stores and try to blend a shopping excursion as seamlessly as possible into other activities.
 This will provide you with inspiration and leads on new products, or those not available at home.
 I found some gems at Bever in Amsterdam, REI in New York, MEC in Toronto and Kathmandu in Melbourne.